misaka10032s/.ns-gallery-dl/readme.md

 -   **Windows**: Run `dl.server.cmd`.
 -   **Linux / macOS**: Run `chmod +x dl.server.sh` first, then `./dl.server.sh`.

 This will start a local server that waits for links from the Chrome extension.
+You can view the history page at `http://127.0.0.1:7601/history`.

 #### 2. Use the Chrome Extension